Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_1_plan.md

 ## Synopsis

 Scholars create digital editions to serve research purposes that may differ from project to project.
-The first day of Week 2 begins by exploring the relationship between defining research goals and project planning—which includes an awareness of non-goals to avoid scope-creep.
-By investigating the preparation of a digital edition in the context of computational and processing pipelines, we encourage a modular perspective on digital editing.
+The first day of Week 2 begins by exploring the role in project planning of defining research goals (which includes defining *non-goals* in order to avoid *scope-creep*).
+From planning and research questions we move to modeling and structuring the digital edition workflow as a computational pipeline, encouraging a modular perspective on digital editing.

 ## Outcome goals

 * Don’t touch that keyboard!
 Planning the edition
 * Starting with research questions
-* Where data modeling belongs in the work flow
+* Where data modeling belongs in the workflow
 * Markup as an expression of a data model; making the implicit explicit and machine-actionable
 * The relationships among model, syntax, and markup semantics
 * How modeling reduces iterations of the document analysis → schema development → markup pipeline